Terrell Suggs: 2016

-2017 season
+2017

 In the 2017 season opener against the Cincinnati Bengals, Suggs recorded two sacks and forced a fumble off of quarterback Andy Dalton in the third quarter of the 20–0 victory.
 The fumble, which was recovered by teammate Michael Pierce, occurred in the Ravens' red zone and helped preserve the eventual shutout victory.
-In Week 2, against the Cleveland Browns, he forced a fumble off DeShone Kizer, which help set up the Ravens' offense on an eventual touchdown scoring drive in the 24–10 victory.
+In Week 2, against the Cleveland Browns, he forced a fumble off DeShone Kizer, which helped set up the Ravens' offense on an eventual touchdown scoring drive in the 24–10 victory.
 In Weeks 11 and 12, he had two sacks in each game, helping the Ravens win back-to-back times against the Green Bay Packers and Houston Texans.
 On December 19, 2017, Suggs was named to his seventh Pro Bowl.

 The Ravens finished the season with a 9–7 record, but missed the playoffs due to blowing the lead in the last fifty seconds of the fourth quarter in their season finale against the Bengals.

-2018 season
+2018

 In 2018, Suggs finished tied for second on the team with seven sacks, along with 34 combined tackles, six passes defended, a forced fumble, and a fumble recovery he returned for a touchdown in Week 12 against the Oakland Raiders.

 Arizona Cardinals

 On March 13, 2019, Suggs signed a one-year, $7 million deal with the Arizona Cardinals.
 Suggs made his debut with the Cardinals in Week 1 against the Detroit Lions.
 In the game, Suggs sacked Matthew Stafford twice in the 27–27 tie.
 Week 2 of the 2019 season saw Suggs go to Baltimore for the first time in an opposing team's jersey.
 As Suggs ran onto the field he received a standing ovation from Ravens fans.
 He had one solo tackle during the Cardinals' 23–17 loss.
-The Cardinals finished the season 5–10–1, and Suggs went to the Chiefs.
 Also, in Week 4 against the Seattle Seahawks, Suggs sacked Russell Wilson 1.5 times in the 27–10 loss.

 On December 13, 2019, Suggs was released by the Cardinals.
+He had registered 5.5 sacks and 4 forced fumbles during his time with the team.
+However, his playing time was reduced during his last two games with Arizona, where he did not register a single tackle.
+Cardinals head coach Kliff Kingsbury said the team wanted to go with the younger players, and said the decision to release Suggs was a mutual agreement.